DATE CHECKED THIS PAGE WAS VALID: 29/08/2023

 That is around 20 which is fine and give you plenty to look back on.
 Anything else you should refer to your backup set.
 Another thing to note is the automatic backups per schedule wont happen if you have Timeshift open for some reason.
 You must leave Timeshift closed.
 Also, the hourly always happen on the hour, so you will need to wait for an hour to pass + whatever was remaining for the current hour.
 So if the time was 9:23, your first hourly backup would be at 11:00.
 The reboot schedule also seems to have a delay on it so if you reboot and immediately open Timeshift you wont see any snapshot.
 Just go get a coffee or something and leave it like 15 minutes after a reboot or check after 2 hours have passed to see auto snapshots getting made.
 It doesn't like being watched.

 So hit next and on the next screen you can go ahead and tick the “include @home in backups” if you want.
-I do, and I leave the qgroups option ticked although some people don't.
+I do because this will allow you to restore deleted files from your @home which is useful.

 Once you are done selecting all your options just click finish.
 You can create a manual snapshot by clicking the create button as a test.